For a follow-up to this post check out: 375ml Bottles — A halfway good idea?

-I’ll be honest.
-I’m a skeptic about canned wine.
-I look at the craft beer industry where you have numerous benefits of using cans over bottles yet because of negative associations with cheap canned beers, craft brewers have been trudging through decades of getting consumers to (slowly) start seeing the light.
+Look at the craft beer industry where you have numerous benefits of using cans over bottles.
+Yet because of negative associations with cheap canned beers, craft brewers are still struggling to convince consumers.

-I assume that crow would taste better barbecued so I would probably pair that with the We Are Sonoma red blend.
-But this is where I’ll also admit that my skepticism is more than just objective wine marketing ponderings.
-It’s also personal because, to me, the red does taste different in the can as opposed to pouring it in the glass.
-In the glass, I find this wine very fruity with black cherry and a little floral pepper spice (like fresh pink peppercorns).
-I don’t know what the exact blend of this wine is but it reminds of Pinot noir and Zinfandel.
-Sipping it straight from the can, I lose the floral and pepper spice though I can still enjoy the smoothness and dark fruit.
+The red tasted different in the can as opposed to pouring it in the glass.
+In the glass, the wine was fruity with black cherry and floral pepper spice (like fresh pink peppercorns).
+I don’t know what the exact blend of this wine was, but it reminded me of Pinot noir and Zinfandel.
+Sipping it straight from the can, I lost the floral and pepper spice though I still enjoyed the smoothness and dark fruit.

 But I want the whole package.
 I want the aromatics to go with the flavor and mouthfeel.
 For me, the marketing appeal of canned wines with their grab and go, toss in the backpack style is lost.
 I still need to find room in that backpack for glassware–just like I would for a bottle of wine or a box wine.
 So what’s the point?

-It’s not snobbishness, it’s about pleasure.
 The science is well known about how intimately connected our sense of smell and taste is.
 It is also well known how the exposure of oxygen (decanting or letting the wine “breath”) can positively impact the wine.
-You don’t need a fancy decanter or aerator for simple everyday drinking wine but even the small amount of agitation and aeration from pouring a wine into glass helps the wine open up a little more.
+You don’t need a fancy decanter or aerator for simple everyday drinking wine, but even the small amount of agitation and aeration from pouring wine into glass helps the wine open up a little more.
 Sipping a wine straight from a can doesn’t give me that.

 But, for those occasions, why don’t I just buy beer?